abinit/abipy/docs/workflows.rst

 What's happening here?
 The ``rapid`` command tried to execute all tasks that are ``READY`` but since the second task depends on the first one only the first task gets submitted.
-Note that the SCF task (``w0_t0``) has been submitted with 2 MPI processors.
+Note that the SCF task (``w0_t0``) has been submitted with 2 MPI processes.
-Before submitting the task, indeed, AbiPy invokes Abinit to get all the possible parallel configurations compatible with the constrains specified by the user, select the "optimal" configuration according to some policy and submit the task with the optimized parameters.
+Before submitting the task, indeed, AbiPy invokes Abinit to get all the possible parallel configurations compatible within the limits specified by the user (e.g. ``max_cores``), select an "optimal" configuration according to some policy and then submit the task with the optimized parameters.
 At this point, there's no other task that can be executed, the script exits and we have to wait for the SCF task before running the second part of the flow.

-At each iteration, `abirun.py` prints a table with the status of the different tasks.
+At each iteration, ``abirun.py`` prints a table with the status of the different tasks.
 The meaning of the columns is as follows:

 ``Queue``
-    JobID @ QueueName (JobID == Process identifier if shell, job ID if we are submitting to QueueName) ``MPI``
+    String in the form `JobID @ QueueName` where JobID is the process identifier if we are using the shell or the job ID assigned by the resource manager (e.g. slurm) if we are submitting to a queue.
+``MPI``
-    Number of MPI processes used (computed automatically with autoparal, cannot exceed max_ncpus) ``OMP``
+    Number of MPI processes used.
+This value is obtained automatically by calling Abinit in ``autoparal mode``, cannot exceed ``max_ncpus``.
+``OMP``
     Number of OpenMP threads.
 ``Gb``
-    Memory requested in Gb (meaningless in this case because we're using the shell).
+    Memory requested in Gb.
+Meaningless when ``qtype: shell``.
 ``Warn``
     Number of warning messages found in the log file.
 ``Com``
     Number of comments found in the log file.
 ``Sub``
-    Number of submissions (can be > 1 if Abipy encounters a problem and resubmit the task with different parameters without performing any operation that can change the physics of the system).
+    Number of submissions.
+It can be > 1 if AbiPy encounters a problem and resubmit the task with different parameters without performing any operation that can change the physics of the system).
 ``Rest``
-    Number of restarts (Abipy can restart the job if convergence has not been reached) ``Corr``
+    Number of restarts.
+AbiPy can restart the job if convergence has not been reached.
+``Corr``
-    Number of corrections performed.
+    Number of corrections performed by AbiPy to fix runtime errors.
     These operations can change the physics of the system.
 ``Time``
-    Time spent in the Queue (if ends with Q) or running time (if ends with R).
+    Time spent in the queue (if string ends with Q) or running time (if string ends with R).
 ``Node_ID``
-    Node identifier used by Abipy to identify each node of the flow.
+    Node identifier used by AbiPy to identify each node of the flow.

 ..
 NOTE::
      When the submission is done through the shell there's almost no difference between